 Providing Local JS and CSS Resources for CDN Fallbacks

-In a recent podcast the topic of using Content Delivery Networks (CDN) to host common-place resources such as jQuery and Twitter Bootstrap came up.
-The merits of having access to large scale delivery infrastructures provided by Google and the possibility that the client will already have these asset cached are huge wins.
-One pessimistic comment which can arise however, is what happens if these CDN’s suddenly become unavailable.
-Though highly unlikely in the case of Google’s Hosted Libraries, similar acts such development whilst offline may likely result in the same effect.
-To get around this, hosting fallback local version of the assets is a worthwhile investment.
+One pessimistic comment which can arise, however, is what happens if these CDNs suddenly become unavailable.
+Though highly unlikely in the case of Google’s Hosted Libraries, similar issues during development whilst offline may result in the same effect.
+To overcome this, hosting a local fallback version of the assets is a worthwhile investment.
 In this post I will go over three different techniques for achieving this by loading an arbitrary example of jQuery, Twitter Bootstrap JS and CSS.

 Basic